Departments and Schools

 - Bachelor of Science - Kinesiology, Preparation for Teaching

-- Master of Arts - Kinesiology
+- Master of Science - Kinesiology

 The Department of Nutrition, Food Science and Packaging trains graduates for rewarding careers in settings as diverse as community organizations, educational institutions, hospitals, nutrition and research laboratories, corporations and government agencies.
 The first nutrition department in the CSU system, our department traces its roots to 1911.
 We currently offer a master's degree in nutritional science and two undergraduate degrees in the field: a general BS degree and a BS degree with the option of concentrations in dietetics or packaging.